 - Reassuring the addict

 When the person doesn’t use, the codependent person feels happy and elated.
 When the addict does use, the codependent person feels despondent and guilty.
-Tying emotional states to someone else is dangerous, because other people are almost impossible to control.

 - Chronic anger